anoopmb/dms/seeddms-6.0.33/doc/README.Install.md

-It is highly recommended to use the quickstart archive (seeddms-quickstart-x.y.z.tar.gz) because it includes all software packages (excluding those listed above in item 1. to 6.) for running SeedDMS.
+It is highly recommended to use the quickstart archive (seeddms-quickstart-x.y.z.tar.gz) because it includes all software packages (excluding those listed above in item 1. to 6.) for running SolutionDMS.
 Hence, you still need a working web server with PHP and in addition a mysql or PostgreSQL database unless you intend to use SQLite.

 QUICKSTART
 ===========

-The fastes way to get SeedDMS running is by unpacking the archive `seeddms-quickstart-x.y.z.tar.gz` on your webserver.
+The fastes way to get SolutionDMS running is by unpacking the archive `seeddms-quickstart-x.y.z.tar.gz` on your webserver.
 Let's assume you use seeddms-quickstart-5.1.x.tar.gz.
-It will create a new directory `seeddms51x` containing everything you need to run SeedDMS with SQLite3.
-Even if you intend to use mysql in the long run it is advisable to first set up SeedDMS with SQLite3 and than just switch the database.
+It will create a new directory `seeddms51x` containing everything you need to run SolutionDMS with SQLite3.
+Even if you intend to use mysql in the long run it is advisable to first set up SolutionDMS with SQLite3 and than just switch the database.

 Setting up the web server